All Products

 )

-// Initialize the function to parse command-line arguments.
+// The init function parses command-line arguments.

 func init() {

-flag.StringVar(&region, "region", "", "The region where the bucket is located.")
+flag.StringVar(&region, "region", "", "The region in which the bucket is located.")

-flag.StringVar(&bucketName, "bucket", "", "The bucket name.")
+flag.StringVar(&bucketName, "bucket", "", "The `name` of the bucket.")

-flag.StringVar(&objectName, "object", "", "The object name.")
+flag.StringVar(&objectName, "object", "", "The `name` of the object.")

-flag.Int64Var(&chunkSize, "chunk-size", 0, "The chunk size in bytes.")
+flag.Int64Var(&chunkSize, "chunk-size", 0, "The chunk size, in bytes")

-flag.IntVar(&prefetchNum, "prefetch-num", 0, "The number of chunks to prefetch.")
+flag.IntVar(&prefetchNum, "prefetch-num", 0, "The prefetch number")

 }